Raphie Kaplinsky: Early life

-Kaplinsky's father Morris and his wife, who were both Polish Jews, migrated from the town of Slonim (then in Poland, now in Belarus), to South Africa in 1929.
+Kaplinsky's father Morris, a Polish Jew, emigrated to South Africa from the town of Slonim, now in Belarus in 1929.
+His mother was born in South Africa to Jewish emigres from Lithuania.
 As a student Kaplinsky took part in Cape Town University's Mafeje affair protests which resulted in him having to flee South Africa to the United Kingdom in the 1960s.

 Personal life

-Kaplinsky married Catherine Charlewood, a psychoanalyst.
-They have a daughter, Natasha Kaplinsky, a TV presenter (born 1972) and a son, Benjamin Kaplinsky, a lawyer (born 1975).
+Kaplinsky married Catherine Charlewood, a psychoanalyst in 1969.
+They have a daughter, Natasha Kaplinsky, a TV presenter (born 1972) a son, Benjamin Kaplinsky, a technology lawyer (born 1975) and four grandchildren.